 What We Look for in a Personal Injury Claim

-When our Fort Worth personal injury lawyers review a claim, we try to determine if the other party can be held liable for the accident.
+When the Fort Worth personal injury lawyers at Stephens, Anderson & Cummings review a claim, we try to determine if the other party can be held liable for the accident.
 However, this will require us to prove the accident that resulted in your injury was caused by the other party’s negligence.

 There are four elements of negligence that must have been present during the time of your accident.
 This includes: